W427697/Discord-/app/react-native/docs/manual-setup.md

 npm install @storybook/react-native
 ```

-Create a new directory called `storybook` in your project root and create an entry file (index.ios.js or index.android.js) as given below.
+Create a new directory called `storybook` in your project root and create an entry file (index.js)as given below.
 (Don't forget to replace "MyApplicationName" with your app name).

 ```js
 import { AppRegistry } from 'react-native';